 Disclaimer: The Blog on ‘VSAT Industry’ is not a recommendation to buy / hold / sell any stock.
 The published post is for information purpose only.
-The intention to share write ups on this blog is to create a repository of ideas so that investors can have a look at various frameworks & approaches.
 Please read the detailed disclaimer at the bottom of the post.

 Understanding the VSAT Segment

 VSAT Stands for Very Small Aperture Terminal.
 VSATs are hardware’s devices used by business and home users.
 Usage of VSAT requires a box that interfaces between the user’s computer and the antenna outside, the antenna outside has a Trans receiver.
 The Trans receiver receives or sends a signal to the satellite transponder in the sky.

 The satellite in the sky sends and receives signal from an earth station that acts as a hub.
 Each user of the VSAT is connected via the hub to the satellite in a star topology.
 For each user to interact with one another, each transmission has to first go to the hub station which then re-transmits it via the satellite to the user at the other end with a VSAT.